ISO 9001 Changes are Coming!

 Be re-worded to increase clarity and accessibility, reducing room for interpretation

-Introduce two new clauses relating to the context of the organization, which require the organization to determine the issues and requirements that can impact on the planning of the quality management system and can be used as an input into the development of the quality management system.
+Introduce two new clauses relating to the context of the organization, which require the organisation to determine the issues and requirements that can impact on the planning of the quality management system and can be used as an input into the development of the quality management system.

 Make the adoption of a process approach in the implementation of a quality management system more explicit.